 There’s lots we can do in direct activism to make sure that reactionary and xenophobic forces don’t dictate the agenda for the next five years, but this organisation, Mindsprings, is active in promoting meditation as a way to stay sane, steady and empowered in these difficult times.
 And we’re also committed to providing a welcoming and safe space to do this.

-Paul Mason encouraged us to make it clear what we stood for in regards of these social values.
-And to that end I have amended the mission statement on the Mindsprings website accordingly.
+Paul Mason encouraged us to make it clear what we stood for in regards to these social values.
+And to that end, I have amended the mission statement on the Mindsprings website accordingly.

 “People of any religious belief or none, any political stripe or none are very welcome to our courses.
 However, we pride ourselves on being a safe and progressive space for people to share their experience.
 We welcome gay, lesbian, trans people and people with disabilities.
 We make special place for refugees, the elderly and those of us suffering from mental health difficulties.
 Anyone who struggles financially can write to get some assistance to attend.
 We will never condone xenophobia, racism or sexism.“